m2osw/snapwebsites/README.md

 The same binary is used to run many backends because backends are in most cases developed as plugins.
-This is done that way so the backends can run in an environment very similar to what you otherwise encounter when running your plugin because your server received a hit from a client.
+This is done that way so the backends can run in an environment very similar to what you otherwise encounter when running your plugin as your snapserver received a hit from a client.

+The core backend at time of writing are:

+1. **list::listjournal** -- a backend used to track changes to pages so we can effectively update lists that may contain said page; this backend runs on all the computer that run `snapserver` and a `snapbackend` that may generate a list (i.e. all `snapbackend` is probably the safest, it will be sleeping all the time if not really required.)
+2. **list::pagelist** -- a backend used to generate lists, it uses the data gathered by the list::listjournal backend to know which page to check against
+3. **images::images** -- a backend used to tweak images for your website, for example you may want to support a large image (4096x1024) as a header in your posts, but for smart phones, a 1024x256 would be more than enough (possibly even smaller) so you would write a script that generates many different sizes of images and then offer all those different sizes each time the image gets referenced
+4. **sendmail::sendmail** -- a backend used to actually send an email, whenever a front end generates an email, it doesn't send it for two main reasons: that computer may not have an MTA and it could take time to generate the email time we don't want the client to wait for; instead the email gets saved in the database and this process wakes up and sends the email at its leisure; note that gives the front end the possibility to create an email that will be sent some time later (i.e. you could schedule the email for the next day.)

 ## snaplistd

 Whenever a page gets modified, it needs to be checked against all your lists.
-This is how we make your lists efficient in the end.
-This backend is used to read such changes and send them to the list backend.
+This is how we make your lists efficient in the end (i.e. the building of the lists is _slow_, however, accessing the lists is very fast as we build indexes for them.)

+This backend is used to accept `snapcommunicator` messages of page changes as send by the `list::listjournal` backend and save those changes to MySQL.
+Later the `list::pagelist` reads the data from MySQL and works on it generating new or removing old index entries.

-This service has to run on all the computers that run `snapserver` and on most of not all backends.
+This service has to run on all the computers that run `list::pagelist` and have access to MySQL.

 ## snapmanager